jpylypiw/easywall/README.md

 ## Install

 We provide extensive instructions on our [installation](https://github.com/KingJP/EasyWall/blob/master/INSTALL.md) page.

-> We are currently working on an automatic installation script.*
+You can find a script for automatic downloading and installation.

 ## Documentation